How to maintain an Innovation Culture: From Budget 2019 to 2020

 In a positive turn for eligible startups carrying forward losses from previous years, the budget relaxed norms on meeting either of the two conditions: continuity of 51 percent shareholding or continuity of 100 percent original shareholders.
 The new provision will help start-ups offset tax liabilities until they start making profits, as well as recognizing that their shareholding pattern may change as start-ups mature.

-The budget has given an enormous boost to women entrepreneurs which is appreciated.
+The budget has given an enormous boost to women entrepreneurs a which is appreciated.
 In addition to giving more loans with lower interest rates, the Stand Up India Scheme for Women Entrepreneurs was extended until 2025.

 Other happy news for entrepreneurs includes an e-verification system to save start-ups from further scrutiny from the Income Tax Department, a dedicated television channel for start-ups, the creation of a grievance redress platform for start-ups and the extension of capital gains exemptions from the selling of a residential house for start-up-centered investments until FY 2021.
 Efforts are under way to update and streamline the complex structure of labor law in India into a consolidated bill.